-• The lead applicant is an eligible U.S.-based organization.

-- All costs comply with U.S. federal regulations. - The arrangement meets HUD's requirements for procurement, allowability, and cost principles.
+- The lead applicant is an eligible U.S.-based organization. - All costs comply with U.S. federal regulations and are allowable under 2 CFR 200. - The arrangement meets HUD's requirements for procurement and cost principles. - The foreign partner's role is clearly defined, and capacity is demonstrated.